tongc/kafka-streams-ex/README.md

 The repository contains the following examples:

 * Exclamation: Trivial example that reads from the console consumer and appends two exclamation points.
+* Exclamation Advanced: Slightly more complicated version of Exclamation that "alerts" on highly exclamated messages.